s-shin/wswrapper/README.md

 ### Send data

-Any data not limited by the data format (JSON or MessagePack) can be sent to the remote by `ws.emit(eventName, data=null)`.
+Any JSON-like data not limited by the data format (JSON or MessagePack) can be sent to the remote by `ws.emit(eventName, data=null)`.

 ```javascript
 ws.on("open", function(e) {